 Read our STELLA AUSTRALIS feature article by Randy Mink here.

-Ship, Year Delivered & Passengers: STELLA AUSTRALIS (built 2010; 210 passengers); the line is building a sister ship, VENTUS AUSTRALIS, at the Asenav shipyard in Chile, with the first cruises to start in early 2018.
+Ship, Year Delivered & Passengers: STELLA AUSTRALIS (built 2010; 210 passengers); a sister ship, VENTUS AUSTRALIS, at the Asenav shipyard in Chile, started operating in January 2018.

 Passenger Profile: Generally about 45% of passengers are European, 40% North American and the rest mostly from South America.
 Announcements are made in English and Spanish, and excursion guides speak both languages with excursions divided into groups accordingly.
 Depending on the passenger mix, announcements and excursions may also be conducted in a third language, say French, Italian, Portuguese or German.
 In December there are often more families with children sailing (look for children-sail-free promotions).

 Passenger Decks: Five decks and no elevator.

 Price: $$ and not a lot of extra charges.